sofiework/gpu_prj2/README.md

 We will check whether the sorting results match the expected results for the input array of sizes 2K, 10K, 100K, 1M, 10M.

 Each test case of array size will give 1 pts.
-“FUNCTIONAL SUCCESS” is printed on the terminal for passing cases.
+"FUNCTIONAL SUCCESS" is printed on the terminal for passing cases.

 If your code is not parallel code, you will get only 20% of functional correctness (i.e., 1 pt)